vpsfreecz/vpsadminos/docs/containers/auto-starting.md

 ```

 `AUTOSTART_PRIORITY` determines the order in which containers are started.
-`0` is the highest priority, higher numbers have lower priority.
+`0` is the highest priority, greater numbers have lower priority.
 Containers
 with higher priority are started first. `AUTOSTART_DELAY` signifies how many
-seconds should *osctld* wait, before starting another container, thus giving
+seconds should *osctld* wait before starting another container, thus giving
 the container time to start, or at least dampen the load.
 Autostart priority
 defaults to `10` and delay to `5` seconds.